Roman-/do_not_rely_on_static_analysis/README.md

 # static analysis is feeble
 The purpose of this repository is to collect C++ code examples containing bugs that can be seemingly easily detected with static analysis tools.
-Each example application either crash or may crash, and one might expect that the reason for the crash must be detected with static analysis.
-Yet none the tools from the list below has detected any problems in none of the programs from this repo.
+Each example application either crash or may crash, and one might expect that the reason for the crash must easily be detected with static analysis.
+Yet none of the tools listed below have detected any problems in none of the programs from this repo.

 # tools
 The list of static analysis tools tested to detect bugs in each of the examples: